h8d13/Vase/README.md

 A testing suite to run VMs and perform archlinux system installations.
 > Made to be able to test future installs without going into BIOS. **Without a USB or without an ISO.**

-Written in raw shell to wrap Archinstall.
+Written in bash to wrap Archinstall.

 ---